mattermost/mattermost-handbook/operations/operations/company-processes/publishing/publishing-guidelines/voice-tone-and-writing-style-guidelines/documentation-style-guide.md

 ## Using Markdown

 The majority of Mattermost technical documentation is written in `.rst`.
 However, there are some instances where Markdown is used, for example the Mattermost Handbook.
-You can read more about using Markdown in the [Formatting Text](https://docs.mattermost.com/help/messaging/formatting-text.html) section of the User's Guide.
+You can read more about using Markdown in the [Formatting Text](https://docs.mattermost.com/messaging/formatting-text.html) section of the Mattermost product documentation.

-## Editing the Mattermost User Guide

-These are some additional tips for writing [Mattermost documentation for end users](https://docs.mattermost.com/guides/user.html).

-1. Start fresh - begin by writing a draft in a Google document from scratch.
-2. Start the document by describing the benefits of the feature for end users \([see this example](https://docs.mattermost.com/help/messaging/attaching-files.html)\).
-3. Compare to the original document to add any important information or tips that you forgot to include in your draft.
-4. Explain how to use the feature - use short bullet points as well as screenshots as applicable.
-5. Include useful tips as applicable.

-If a document includes multiple features that are related to each other, order them based on which functionality is used the most, e.g.: how to attach files &gt; file previewer &gt; sharing public links.